 The placental encapsulation process is based on traditional Chinese medicine techniques where the placenta is dried and ground and put into gel or vegetable capsules by a certified professional.
 This process is undertaken within the first few days post birth and the capsules are consumed over a number of weeks within the post-partum period.
 Placental encapsulation is rising in popularity in Australia.
 It is claimed that consuming the placenta promotes good post-natal health, improved milk supply and help with post-natal depression.

-If you have any questions regarding this information, please feel free to discuss during your next visit.
+If you have any questions regarding this information, please feel free to discuss during your next visit or contact our office.